The Apple (1980 film): Filming

 According to Recht, he and Yotvat initially planned The Apple to cost $4 million to produce, "but when we were in London, Menahem [Golan] used to go like every week to Berlin and come back with another million.
 And then we got to $10 million."
 This led Golan to shoot scenes with settings that looked bigger than what Recht wanted, which he was dissatisfied with.
-Principal photography took place from September to December 1979 in West Berlin.
-The Apple editor Alain Jakubowicz claimed that, as with Golan's previous works, the original footage was around a million feet long, or four hours worth, and "five to six" cameras were used to shoot the musical sequences.
+Principal photography took place from September to December 1979 in West Berlin, where the production was moved in exchange for government subsidies from West Germany.
+The Apple editor Alain Jakubowicz claimed that, as with Golan's previous works, the original footage was around 1 million feet long, or four hours worth, and "five to six" cameras were used to shoot the musical sequences.
 The opening concert sequence was shot at the main hall of Internationales Congress Centrum Berlin and was filmed for five days in a row.
 The sequence for the track "Speed" was filmed at the Metropol nightclub, which held the Guinness World Record for biggest indoor laser show.
-The outside hippie scenes were filmed at Schloss Park, located in Konigstrasse.
+The outside hippie scenes were filmed at Schloss-Park, close to Königstraße.
 Some scenes in the film were shot in a factory that formerly produced poison gas during World War II.

 A majority of the extras for The Apple were students at Berlin American High School.
 Ray Shell, who portrayed Shake and described making the film as "big fun," was replaced by a stunt double for his dancing shoots four times, and a scene for a song titled "Slip and Slide" was cut from the final product due to Shell's poor dancing.
 Nigel Lythgoe and Ken Warwick served as choreographers for The Apple, Warwick featured in the film dancing in the sequence for "Coming."
 Lythgoe described making The Apple as "really, really depressing on some days" and "very, very stressful," adding that most of the cast and crew "didn't really like the script.
 I mean, we really didn't."
 Lythgoe and Warwick later both started working in singing competition shows like American Idol, which led to conspiracy theories by multiple people that The Apple predicted their later work.
 Lythgoe shrugged these off: "There were a lot of singing competitions going on at the time.
 So it never really hit me that 'the search for talent' was Popstars and Pop Idol and American Idol, as much as just thinking that The Apple was kind of a Eurovision-style song competition.